biplavpoudel/MongoDB-Atlas-Administration/README.md

     atlas events projects list --projectId <projectId> --output plaintext | tail -n 5
     ```
 **NOTE:** Unlike Audit Log, Activity Feed is available to all tiers of Atlas clusters. <br>

+### 4. Encryption in Atlas
+Three categories of Encryption:
+- **Transport Encryption** (Network Encryption) using *TLS* and Certificate Authority: *Let's Encrypt*
+- **Encryption at Rest** using *WiredTiger Encrypted Storage Engine*, and external KMS such as *AWS KMS*, *Azure Key Vault*, *GCP*
+- **In-use Encryption** (after loaded into memory) using *CSFLE*

+#### CSFLE (Client-Side Field Level Encryption):
+In MongoDB Atlas, individual fields of highly sensitive data, within a document, can be encrypted using CSFLE, making it tamper- and read-proof on the server.
+- Server Side: Data is encrypted in client before sent to Database.
+Data is kept encrypted on Server once loaded into memory.
+- Client Side: Data and queries are encrypted/decrypted on client only.
+Encryption keys managed by external KMS; server doesn't have access to neither Encyption keys nor to unencrypted data.